-Indian food is steeped in vegetarian traditions and the heavy use of plant-based and vegan ingredients.
-While meat is consumed, the vast array of vegan Indian dishes is staggering.
-Every region in India has a plethora of dishes that revolve around vegetables and plant-based foods.
-But why?
+Indian cuisine is rooted in vegetarian traditions and heavily emphasizes plant-based ingredients.
+While meat is consumed in some areas, the number of vegan-friendly Indian dishes is staggering.
+Each region offers a rich variety of dishes centered on vegetables and plant-based foods.

 Some of the main religions in India include Hinduism, Buddhism, and Jainism.
 All three of these regions advocate a diet that focuses mainly on vegetables, pulses, rice, breads, and spices.
 Although dairy products like ghee and yoghurt are common, there are many dishes that do not include them.
 These religions also do not encourage harming animals.